datasciencecampus/pygrams/docs/tech-report.md

 The RMSE results show that the multiple model stateful LSTM now improves - giving better results than the single model, reflecting the accumulation of error in the single output model LSTM.
 The multiple outputs single model LSTM is now much worse, indicating that the model had not learnt the complex shape of the data.
 Finally, the naive results are now worse than ARIMA and the two LSTM models; only Holt-Winters is worse than the naive approach.
 This indicates that the short term random variation will not move significantly far away from the last known value, but over time it will drift and cause the naive approach to degrade as an estimate.

 In summary and for our USPTO patent dataset, the naive predictor is suitable for short-term forecasts, whereas ARIMA, Holt-Winters and stateful single model, single output LSTM are better suited to longer term forecasts.
 The multiple model, single output LSTM produced improved results with longer forecast periods, but runs significantly slower (for _n_ time periods, this requires _n_ models and hence trains _n_ times slower than the single model, single output LSTM).

 It seems that the naive model performs well for short predictions due to the 'white noise' that our dataset demonstrates.
 Repeating the same value for the short term prediction has a good chance to get the lowest error on a noisy series.
 In the long term, where the timeseries may have drifted away from the last historical point, the naive has less chance of successful predictions and a good algorithm should perform better.

-It will be interesting to repeat these experiments on the smoothed timeseries that we can get using the state-space model with the kalman filter.
+It will be interesting to repeat these experiments on the smoothed timeseries that we can get using the state-space model with the Kalman filter.
 This should demonstrate less bias compared to the predictions made with the noisy series and make the naive model less strong a predictor compared to the others.

 ## Usage Examples
-This section  demostrates example usage and outputs from the pyGrams pipeline  run on the example USPTO dataset of 3.2M patents.
+This section demonstrates example usage and outputs from the pyGrams pipeline  run on the example USPTO dataset of 3.2M patents.
 Emergence scoring performed using Porter and predictions generated from naive, ARIMA, Holt-Winters and stateful single LSTM with single look-ahead:

 ```python pygrams.py -it USPTO-mdf-0.05 -ts -pns 1 5 6 9```